-Make-up Work: If a unit test is missed, the final exam may replace it if a mutually agreeable make-up time cannot be determined.
+Make-up Work: If a unit test is missed, this test will count as the lowest test and will be eligible to be re-taken.
 No formative assignments will be accepted late as approximately 10% of the formative assignment scores will be dropped.